con/catenate/conboarding.md

       and [John Hudson's course notes](https://rcweb.dartmouth.edu/~john/HPC/).
    4. Request `rc-DBIC` group from Yarik.
 (Necessary to use Datalad) Be sure to follow this guide to use DBIC-installed git-annex. https://dbic-handbook.readthedocs.io/en/latest/mri/dataaccess.html#discovery-filesystem

-3. VNC is available on `typhon`
+3. VNC is available on some of our servers

+   To find out if a server provides VNC, try running `vncserver --version`.
+If the command returns information about a VNC server, VNC is available on the server.
-   Once you have access to `typhon`, you can use VNC to access a desktop environment on the server by following these steps:
+   Once you have access to a server with VNC available, you can use VNC to access a desktop environment on the server by following these steps:
    1. Run `vncpasswd` to set a password to used for logging into VNC sessions (`man vncpasswd` for details)